WakePL/EyEBar/README.md

 # EyEBar
 Spell bar for tibia and similar games.
 Im using netbeans.
-Added .jar file its compilated EyEBar.
+Added EyE.jar file its compilated EyEBar.